sider/sider-docs/tools/javascript/coffeelint.md

 ## Getting Started

-To start using CoffeeLint, you do not need to prepare particular settings or files.
+To start using CoffeeLint, enable it in [Repository Settings](../../getting-started/repository-settings.md).

 ## Configuration via `sideci.yml`

-Here is an example setting for CoffeeLint.
+Here are example settings for CoffeeLint:

 ```yaml:sideci.yml
 linter: